noahsadir/vidQR/readme.md

 ## Purpose

 A single traditional QR code is immensely useful, but doesn't store that much data.
-This program attempts to address that issue (and introduce a whole host of other ones) Turns a file into a series of QR codes.
+This program attempts to address that issue (and introduces a whole host of new ones while doing so).

+This is accomplished by breaking up a file into smaller pieces and turning each piece into a QR code, forming an animated series of codes that can be scanned and decoded.

+Where as a QR code can store up to 3 kilobytes (and only a couple hundred before it becomes huge and unwieldy), vidQR can easily transmit up to a hundred KB of data and theoretically way, way more.

+In essence, you can think of vidQR as a 3D barcode, with time being the third dimension.

 ## Technical Details